smithy-lang/smithy-kotlin/design/DESIGN.md

 ### Marshalling/Unmarshalling

 **TODO** - Need to define how types will be marshalled and interact with the client runtime package.
+Middleware?